Terry White

+In 2006, White was appointed an Officer of the Order of Australia.
 In 2012, White was a recipient of the Queensland Greats Awards.

 Early life

 White was born in 1936, and received his initial education at the Sisters of Mercy convent in Sandgate, and St. Columban's at Albion.
 White showed ambition from a young age, attempting to enroll himself at Nudgee College without telling his parents so that he could receive a good education.
 White's working-class family were unable at first to pay the fees demanded by the school, but eventually, White's mechanic father Bill came to an arrangement with the school to waive Terry's fees in exchange for maintaining the college vehicles for free and for providing buses to transport the students to nearby suburbs for sporting events, when required.

 After high school, White decided on the recommendation of a friend to study pharmacy.
 White endured 73 interviews with master pharmacists to find a position as an apprentice, before finally receiving a position at a pharmacy in Scarborough.
 After graduating as a pharmacist in his own right, White purchased a pharmacy at Woody Point in 1958.
 He later headed overseas and first experienced politics when he worked on the presidential campaign of John F. Kennedy.
 Upon his return to Australia, he joined the Queensland branch of the Liberal Party of Australia.